Greater Trinity Region: Implementing a Plan to Protect Recreational Uses

 - Elm Fork Trinity River tributaries of Grapevine Creek and Cottonwood Branch (Segments 0822A and 0822B)

 - Lower West Fork Trinity River (Segment 0841) and 11 of its tributaries

 - Tributaries of Mountain Creek Lake (Segments 0841F, 0841K, 0841N, and 0841V), added in 2015

 The goal of this project is to reduce bacteria concentrations and protect recreational safety by implementing total maximum daily loads.
 A TMDL is like a budget for pollutants—it estimates the amount of a pollutant that a water body can receive from categories of sources and still support its designated uses.

-The North Central Texas Council of Governments is working with stakeholders to implement bacteria TMDLs throughout their region.
+The North Central Texas Council of Governments (NCTCOG) is working with stakeholders to implement bacteria TMDLs throughout their region.